 Anonymous said: re heteroromantic=straight.
 That whole debate makes me so uncomfortable, mostly b/c, from my experiences, 90% of the time the people calling heteroromantic aces "straight" are doing so to try and force the label onto them, or force them away from using a label they don't agree with (ex: the whole debate about whether heteroromantic aces count as "queer" or not).
 (Emphasis on the "my experiences" part, of course; I'm sure other people have seen it happen differently.)

 Yeah, I completely agree, I’ve seen the same.
 That’s why I avoided saying yes or no. I’d really rather leave it up to the individual, for the exact reasons you pointed out.

-Anonymous asked: What's the difference between being sex-repulsed and having erotophobia?
+Anonymous said: What's the difference between being sex-repulsed and having erotophobia?

 I think the keyword there is ‘phobia’.
 A phobia is an anxiety disorder and is something that is severely distressing and can be potentially debilitating.
 I think conflating ‘repulsion/aversion’ with ‘phobia’ is a bit of a problem in language right now, because people forget that a phobia is an actual psychological condition.
 Nowadays people use it to describe something they simply don’t like or makes them uncomfortable.
 Which isn’t fair to people who actually suffer from them.